Jessica

 Teaching

-I teach Social Inequalities (INWS0014) as part of the MPInvest Master's Degree Programme in Inequalities, Interventions and New Welfare State.
+I currently teach Social Inequalities (INWS0014) as part of the MPInvest Master's Degree Programme in Inequalities, Interventions and New Welfare State.

 Research